stuartmuyambi/stuartmuyambi/README.md

 # Hey!
 I'm Stuart 👋🏿

 I'm a software enthusiast diving deep into full-stack JavaScript web technologies.
-I love creating and sharing useful technical content, mostly about computer science and web development.
+I love creating and sharing useful technical content, mostly about web development, Accesibility and Performance.

-During my university days, I built an online voting system and a hospital management system using vanilla PHP.
-Now, I'm focusing on learning JavaScript, React, Node.js, and MongoDB, with a keen interest in adding a touch of AI to my projects.
+Now, I'm focusing on learning JavaScript with a keen interest in adding a touch of AI to my projects.

 I also enjoy building open-source projects.
 Show some ❤️ by reviewing my pull requests, contributing to my repositories, or leaving a ⭐ if you like a project!